npahucki/TeresaVialMakersLab/README.md

  - Scissors
  - Ruler

+### Basic Electromotive Forces
+- Number of Sessions: 2
+- Project Output: An electromagnet, a hand made motor, a handmade relay or solenoid, a speaker.

+In this topic we will learn about electromagnetism and how electricity can be converted to produce physical motion.
+This knowledge will come in handy for later projects.
+Each group will make one of an electromagnet, solenoid, motor or speaker.
+We will learn about permanent magnets and how they interact with electric current.
+We will learn about electromagments and how they can be used to create motion.
+Wee will learn about relays which are electromagnetic switches that can be used to control larger currents with smaller ones.

+#### Materials Provided by School
+ - Tools (see below)
+ - Batteries and battery holders
+ - Switches
+ - Wires
+ - Metal cores
+ - Relays with transparent cases or cases removed (to make visibe what is going on inside).
+ - Permanent magnets
+ - Cardboard and paper for mounting structure

+#### Materials Provided By Students
+ - Safety glasses

+#### Tools Provided by School
+ - Wire cutters/strippers
+ - Multimeter
+ - Soldering iron

 ### Basic electronics
 - Number of Sessions: 2
 - Project Output: An electronic device with semiconductor components (e.g., a light sensor, a touch-activated switch, a simple music player)